List of Big Nate characters and premises: Mr. Staples

-The math teacher has a tendency to tell corny knock-knock jokes and to act corny in general as well.
-He was born in China.
+Mr. Staples is a math teacher at P.S.
+38 who has a tendency to tell knock-knock jokes and to act goofy in general.
+He has an NCAA Champion ring and revealed to readers that he was a team statistician.
+Little is known about his personal life, but he was once said to have a crush on Ms. LaChance, which is currently unconfirmed.

 Ms. Clarke

-Nate's English teacher, his second favorite teacher behind Mr. Rosa.
+Ms. Clarke is Nate's English teacher, his second favorite teacher behind Mr. Rosa.
 It was mentioned that Mrs. Godfrey and Ms. Clarke are good friends.

 Mrs. Hickson

-Mrs. "Hickey" Hickson is The school librarian.
+Mrs. "Hickey" Hickson is the school librarian.
 She is a middle-aged woman who does not tolerate insolence from anyone.
-She is the first person to ever send Gina Hemphill-Toms to detention in Big Nate: Strikes Again.
+She is the first and only teacher to ever send Gina Hemphill-Toms to detention at the end of Big Nate: Strikes Again.

 Donna

-Substitute drama teacher in the Big Nate episode "The Pimple".
-She is the first ever lesbian character in the entire Big Nate franchise, revealed when she introduced her wife Kathleen to Dee Dee.
+Donna is a substitute drama teacher in the Big Nate episode "The Pimple".
+She is the first ever lesbian character in the entire Big Nate franchise, revealed when she introduced her wife, Kathleen, to Dee Dee.

 She is voiced by Kimberly Brooks.

 Jefferson students and teachers

 Nolan

-Student from Jefferson Middle school and bully to Nate and his friends.
+Nolan is a student from Jefferson Middle school who likes bullying Nate and his friends.

 In the TV series, he is voiced by Nik Dodani.

 Zach Belfour

-Striker on the Jefferson soccer team.
+Zach Belfour is the striker on the Jefferson soccer team.
 When P.S.
-38 has mold, in 2008, the P.S.
+38 had mold in 2008, the P.S.
 38 students move to Jefferson, Zach torments and teases Nate and his friends right up until their big soccer game.
-During the soccer game P.S., 38 ends Jefferson's four-year winning streak when the game goes into penalty kicks.
+During the soccer game, P.S.
+38 ends Jefferson's four-year winning streak when the game goes into penalty kicks.
+Nate made a spectacular save against Zach which caused P.S.
+38 to win the big game.